+Enbridge proposes to install five mainline block valves as part of the Project.
 Enbridge proposes to use existing access roads and/or existing public road entrances where practicable to minimize overall land disturbance and permanent resource impacts.
-Each proposed mainline block valve permanent aboveground facility will be approximately 0.13 acre in size and will include the valve, instrumentation and controls, an electrical service building and grounding, fencing, a permanent access road, and a small graveled parking/turn-around area (see section 4.8.2 for additional information on mainline block valves).
+Each proposed mainline block valve site permanent aboveground facility will be approximately 0.13 acre in size and will include the valve, instrumentation and controls, an electrical service building and grounding, fencing, a permanent access road, and a small graveled parking/turn-around areawill include an associated access road (see section 4.8.2 for additional information on mainline block valves).
 Additionally, Enbridge will make minor modifications to the Ino Pump Station at the existing facility.
 These modifications will include the replacement of the existing drag reducing agent injection system with a new 40-foot by 8-foot drag reducing agent injection system containing a drag reducing agent storage tank, tank mixers, transfer pumps, and associated appurtenances.
+These modifications will include installation of a new 20 foot by 8 foot skid containing two new drag reducing agent storage tanks, tank mixers, and associated appurtenances.
 No other aboveground facilities are required for the Project.